 Acknowledgements.
-The investigations are supported by RFBR, grant No. 07-05-00850, 06-05-64138, and INTAS 06-1000014-6508; the expedition - RFBR grant No. 06-05-64168.
+The investigations were supported by RFBR, grant No. 07-05-00850, 06-05-64138, and INTAS 06-1000014-6508; the expedition - RFBR grant No. 06-05-64168.

-The authors sincerely thank V. Tchugaevich for the CTD-measurements in the Bay of Gdansk

-- and R. Feistel for providing the access to IOW measurement data for the Gotland basin.
+The authors sincerely thank V. Tchugaevich for the CTD-measurements in the Bay of Gdansk and R. Feistel for providing the access to IOW measurement data for the Gotland basin.
 The latter data were obtained in the framework of the IOW long-term observation programme.
-The German part of Baltic Monitoring Programme (COMBINE) and stations of the German Marine Monitoring Network (MARNET) in the Baltic Sea are conducted by IOW on behalf of Bundesamt für Seeschifffahrt and Hydrographie (BSH), financed by the Bundesministerium für Verkehr, Deuter Monitoring Marine für Seeschifffahrt and Hydrographie (BSH). - 10 Bau-und Wohnungswesen (BMVBW).
-We wish to thank two anonymous reviewers for carefully reading the manuscript in its first version, prepared for the Proceedings of the Baltic Sea Science Conference.
+The German part of Baltic Monitoring Programme (COMBINE) and stations of the German Marine Monitoring Network (MARNET) in the Baltic Sea are conducted by IOW on behalf of Bundesamt für Seeschifffahrt and Hydrographie (BSH), financed by the Bundesministerium für Verkehr, Bau-und Wohnungswesen (BMVBW).
+We wish to thank two anonymous reviewers for carefully reading the manuscript in its first version, prepared for the Proceedings of the Baltic Sea Science Conference and K. Döös for careful final editing.